 On the uptown side of Canal Street is the Central Business District and the Warehouse Arts District.
 A commercial enclave of warehouses has been renovated into a center for the arts in New Orleans and plush residential apartments.

-Standouts there are the art galleries, particularly the Contemporary Arts Center at 900 Camp Street (in what was once a drug store warehouse) and the NEW ORLEANS SCHOOL OF GLASSWORKS AND PRINTMAKING, at 727 Magazine St., which offers free and very entertaining glassblowing demonstrations.
-In the same vicinity is an American treasure, THE NATIONAL D-DAY MUSEUM, at 945 Magazine.
+Standouts there are the art galleries, particularly the Contemporary Arts Center at 900 Camp Street (in what was once a drug store warehouse) and the New Orleans School of Glassworks and Printmaking, at 727 Magazine St., which offers free and very entertaining glassblowing demonstrations.
+In the same vicinity is an American treasure, The National World War II Museum, at 945 Magazine.
 It preserves the global history and personal memories of World War II in Europe and the Pacific.
 Visitors of all ages – World War II veterans, their families and historians – will find this to be a fascinating experience.

 If you’ve got the time and the energy, continue uptown.
 The Magazine Street bus ($l.25 per person) takes you on a six mile drive thru an odyssey of funky, hip shops, galleries, restaurants, cafes and bars…all the way to Audubon Park.
 Stroll for six blocks through the park and catch the St. Charles streetcar back to downtown.